elearnet/repack/README.md

   <img src="./logo.png">
 </p>
 <p align="center">
-A toolkit to build your React Native application with Rspack or Webpack.
+A Webpack-based toolkit to build your React Native application with full support of Webpack ecosystem.
 </p>

 ---